y2kbugger/baremetal-riscv-renode/README.md

 # Development
 https://blog.y2kbugger.com/baremetal-riscv-renode-1.html

+After building toolschains, open VSCode to a subfolder project

 ## Toolchains
 Toolchain submodules will not auto-update.
 You must manually checkout an updated version and rebuild the toolchain.